Edition of 25

 Hand pulled by the artist from the endgrain maple blocks on an Ettan etching press at Juneau, Alaska, August, 1991.

 Note: the certificate of authenticity (COA) indicates that 5 were made for a book edition; however, there is no evidence such a book, featuring this title, was ultimately produced.
-It was included in the book Tales from the Dena.
+The image is illustrated in the book Tales From the Dena: Indian Stories from the Tanana, Koyukuk & Yukon Rivers.

 Brown Bear, Black Bear, and Wolf came into the village and tore off Marten Girl’s arm to get the claws to use for a rattle.